GenderMagProject/GenderMagRecordersAssistant/README.md

 6) Enable developer mode by checking the “Developer Mode” slider in the top right.

-7) Click on “Load unpacked extension” under the search bar.
+7) Click on “Load unpacked” under the search bar.

-8) Select the folder you saved the extracted file and click "ok".
+8) Select the extracted *zip file* and click "ok".
+* Don't select the standard file folder (only the zip file will upload).

 9) Click on “Update” under the search bar.

 10) The new extension called ”GenderMag Recorder's Assistant” should be in the